 Although the three Active Directory-based identity solutions share a common name and technology, they're designed to provide services that meet different customer demands.
 At high level, these identity solutions and feature sets are:

 - Active Directory Domain Services (AD DS) - Enterprise-ready lightweight directory access protocol (LDAP) server that provides key features such as identity and authentication, computer object management, group policy, and trusts.

 - AD DS is a central component in many organizations with an on-premises IT environment, and provides core user account authentication and computer management features.

-- Azure Active Directory (Azure AD) - Cloud-based identity and mobile device management that provides user account and authentication services for resources such as Office 365, the Azure portal, or SaaS applications.
+- Azure Active Directory (Azure AD) - Cloud-based identity and mobile device management that provides user account and authentication services for resources such as Microsoft 365, the Azure portal, or SaaS applications.

 - Azure AD can be synchronized with an on-premises AD DS environment to provide a single identity to users that works natively in the cloud.

 - Azure Active Directory Domain Services (Azure AD DS) - Provides managed domain services with a subset of fully-compatible traditional AD DS features such as domain join, group policy, LDAP, and Kerberos / NTLM authentication.

 - Azure AD DS integrates with Azure AD, which itself can synchronize with an on-premises AD DS environment.
 This ability extends central identity use cases to traditional web applications that run in Azure as part of a lift-and-shift strategy.